 This is the interest rate set by the Bank of England's Monetary Policy Committee.

 When widespread pessimism across markets leads to a fall in share prices.
 See Bull Market.

 Fund managers will compare the performance, risk and holdings of funds against a market measurement, eg a stock market index.
-Alliance Trust does not have a fixed benchmark.
+Alliance Trust uses MSCI ACWI as its benchmark.

 A measure of the volatility of a given company relative to the overall market.
 A beta greater than 1 is more volatile than the market, less than 1 is less volatile.